karan-desai/karan_ml_service/README.md

 3. Read the dataset, do the required preprocessing and make an machine learning model with scikit-learn library.

-4. Save preprocessing objects and models using *joblib library*.
+4. Save preprocessing objects and models using joblib library.

 5. Define database models in models.py file of the Django framework and update the variable "Installed apps" in setting.py file.